matthiaskoenig/pkdb/CURATION.md

 * Fill in basic information for study, i.e., the `name` field with the `$STUDYNAME`, the `creator` and `curator` and `collaborator` fields with existing users
 (creator is a single user, whereas curators is a list of users), the `sid` and `reference` field with the `PubmedId` of the study.
-* Substances which are used in the study should be listed in the `substances`.
-Substances must be existing substances which can be looked up at https://develop.pk-db.com/#/curation
-* `keywords` relevant for the study should be mentioned in the `keywords` list.
-Keywords must be existing keywords which can be looked up at https://develop.pk-db.com/#/curation
 * The `reference` field is optional.
 If no pubmed entry exist for publication a `reference.json` should be build manually (please ask what to do in such a case).
 * The `access` field provides information on who can see the study. `public` provides access to everyone, `private` only to the `creator`, `curators` and `collaborators`.
 * The `curators` is a list which consists of either curator names (e.g. `mkoenig`) or a curator name with a curation score between 0.0 and 5.0 (e.g. `[mkoenig, 3.5]`)